 We all know how important exercise is for our health.
 But actually walking the walk can be difficult.
 This can’t be truer for stroke survivors.
 When you’re living with limited function, it’s hard to get out there and exercise.
 Unfortunately, stroke survivors are probably the ones who need regular exercise the most.
-How should survivors be training for stroke recovery?

 How can we help stroke patients get moving?
 To help people manage with their disabilities, we can use something called forced exercise.
 It’s not as awful as it sounds.
 Basically, forced exercise is when you exercise with the help of a machine or motor.
 For example, you could be biking with a motor helping you pedal faster than what you could do on your own.